ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/creating-and-deploying.markdown

 {INFO Maintenance Operations or `IndexDefinitionBuilder` approaches are not recommended and should be used only if you can't do it by inheriting from `AbstractIndexCreationTask`. /}

+{INFO:Side-by-Side}

+Since RavenDB 4.0, **all** index updates are side-by-side by default.
+The new index will replace the existing one once it get non-stale.
+If you want to force an index to swap immediately you can use the Studio for that.

+{INFO/}

 {PANEL/}

 {PANEL:**Auto indexes**}